lazjen/zkfss/README.md

 another path, use the setFeatureSwitchNamespace method.

 Values in feature switches nodes are expected to be boolean.
-In fact, the system looks for the word "true" or "1" for true and anything else is evaluated as false.
+In fact, the system looks for the word "true" or "1" for true and "false" or "0" is evaluated as false.
+A node is ignored if the value is not valid.

 Your feature switch names can be anything that matches a legal Zookeeper node name.
 If the hostname subkey option is set, the hostname is used as a sub-node to the feature switch name path.
 A similar approach is used if an application name is